git-series/git-series/README.md

 - Use normal git commands to commit changes.

+- Use `git series rebase -i` to help rework or reorganize the patch series.

 - Use `git series status` to check what has changed.

+- Use `git series diff` to show the changes to the patch series as a diff.

 - Use `git series cover` to add or edit a cover letter.

-- Use `git series rebase -i` to help rework or reorganize the patch series.

 - Use `git series add` and `git series commit` (or `git series commit -a`) to commit changes to the patch series.
 You can do this whenever you've changed